-This post is sponsored by House Foods, who I love for their amazing Shirataki noodles.
+Looking for an amazing Creamy Vegan Cilantro Lime Noodles recipe?
+Check out this post which is sponsored by House Foods, who I love for their amazing Shirataki noodles.
 The noodles are made from tofu, making them gluten-free, low-calorie, and have a totally unique al dente texture.
 So yum!

 I swear I'm not lying.
 Creamy noodle goodness is coming your way, and it's coming your way fast!